EkansCode/CatCam/README.md

 ## Usage

     Ensure you have the required Python libraries and dependencies installed.
-    Ensure ffmpeg is downloaded for the right cpu architecture and that it is in CatCam folder.
+    For video capture ensure ffmpeg is downloaded for the right cpu architecture and that it is in CatCam folder.
     Set up the PIR motion sensor and LED on the appropriate GPIO pins.
     Run the script using python catcam.py in the terminal.
     Follow the prompts to configure email settings and output preferences.
     The script will continuously monitor for motion and capture media as configured.
+    I prefer to run it by from ssh or teminal using tmux https://github.com/tmux/tmux/wiki

 Merger.py:
 Merger.py" consolidates files from numbered subfolders in catcamoutput into a merged folder for organized management.